5HT/DependentLinearPi/README.md

 * [Weakening.agda](DLPi/Weakening.agda) Definition of `Weaken` and
   weakening properties for terms and processes.

-## Encodings
+## Dependent Session Type Encodings

-This folder contains **encoding** functions from two dependent session type languages to DLπ types.
-The folder is organized as
+This folder contains **encoding** functions from dependent session type languages to DLπ types.
+The folder is organized as follows:
-follows:

 * [Common.agda](SessionTypes/Common.agda) imports the extensionality
-  principles and defines a data type for **finite DLπ types**.
+  principle and defines a data type for **finite DLπ types**.
 * [LinearLogic](SessionTypes/LinearLogic) defines the encoding from
   dependent session types *à la* Toninho, Caires & Pfenning 2011.
 These session types subsume the original